 Business valuations methods are ways to regulate how much a business is worth currently.
 It is a general process of ascertaining the economic value of a whole business or company unit.

-They need to fair value of a business can arise for a variety of reasons including lawsuits, inheritance public offering, taxation, sale value, net worth certification, and even divorce proceedings.
+They need the fair value of a business that can arise for a variety of reasons including lawsuits, inheritance public offering, taxation, sale value, net worth certification, and even divorce proceedings.

 Asset-based business valuations can be done in two ways: liquidation and a going concern asset-based approach.
 A liquidation approach determines the net cash that a business will receive after selling all its assets and liabilities were paid off and a going concern approach is for businesses that do not plan on liquidation.
 It subtracts the value of a business’s liabilities and lists the business's net balance sheet value of its assets.